What is Arm Weakness?

 • Pain medications: In some cases, the pain in your arm may be severe enough that your doctor will prescribe pain relievers.

-• Anti-inflammatory drugs: Anti-inflammatory medications such as corticosteroids can help reduce the underlying cause and subsequent pain.
-Anti-inflammatory medications are available as oral medications, injections, and intravenous medications.
+• Anti-inflammatory drugs: Anti-inflammatory medications, such as corticosteroids, can help reduce the underlying cause and subsequent pain.
+They are available as oral, injection, and intravenous medications.

-• Physical therapy: You may need to treat some arm pain with physical therapy, especially when you have a limited range of motion.
+• Physical therapy: You may need to treat some arm pain with physical therapy, especially when your range of motion is limited.

 • Surgery: In severe cases of arm pain, surgery may be necessary.
 Torn ligaments and fractured bones are examples.

-Seek immediate medical attention if you, or someone you are with, have any of these life-threatening symptoms, including:
+Seek immediate medical attention if you or someone with you are having any of these life-threatening symptoms;

 • Change in level of consciousness or alertness, such as fainting or unresponsiveness.